-In addition, William counsels clients with respect to the day-to-day administration of trusts and estates, and assists corporate and individual fiduciaries as well as beneficiaries in litigated trust and probate matters.
+William also counsels clients with respect to the day-to-day administration of trusts and estates, including in matters involving post-mortem tax planning.
+He has assisted individual and corporate fiduciaries, as well as beneficiaries, in litigated trust and probate matters.